 The difference between a text message that gets ignored and one that brings a patient back often comes down to the words you choose.
 SMS achieves a 98% open rate (compared to 20-30% for email) and 90% of texts are read within three minutes.
 Yet many healthcare reactivation messages sound robotic, impersonal, or worse, like spam.
 These templates complement our broader patient recall scripts guide, focusing specifically on SMS.
 This guide provides ready-to-use reactivation text message templates that feel personal, respect HIPAA compliance, and convert dormant patients back to active status.

-Why SMS Works for Patient Reactivation
+Why Does SMS Work for Patient Reactivation?

 Before reviewing templates, understand why text messaging outperforms other channels for reactivation: